jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

 ### Charles Speaks

 Charles had a speech impediment.
 Often called a stammer or studder.
 No one then, or even now, understands what causes it.
 It's annoying to listen to.
-Like choppy music coming from a damaged speaker.
+Like music coming from a damaged stereo speaker.

-That's because for a stutter, talking is like playing guitar with music notes written by a gremlin.
+That's because for a stutterer, talking is like playing guitar with music notes written on the fly by a gremlin.
 Some words are easy to say, some are ~~difficult~~ hard, and some decide which at the last mili-mili-mili-second.
 The stutterer has to jump around the words in real time.
 Fail and you miss a --- beat.

 But a stutter isn't just pauses.
-Stuttering is like getting hit with a stun gun or having a mini-seizure.
+Stuttering is like getting hit with a stun gun and having a mini-seizure.
 You're body seizes.
 Your neck tenses.
 You stop breathing.
 It's horrible.
-And it can happen every fourth word.

 The physical pain isn't even the worst.
 Getting _that_ look from people is.
 The "what the fuck is wrong with you?" look.

 Hello, my ~~name~~ I go by John-ne.
 I wa-want ~~can~~ want to help ~~master~~ human evol-ution.
 I've been ~~writ~~ trying to write this book for ~~about~~ ah ~~five~~...

 The prospect of talking, except to yourself and a dog, which Charles had two of, causes huge anxiety.
 The idea of never conversing with anyone causes huge loneliness and depression. _The King's Speech_ showed it well.
-Stuttering usually forces a person to be shy, passive, eager to please, and come up with weired reasons for their erratic speaking like hand gestures, random silence, binge drinking, and swear words (which for some reason never cause a stutter).
+Stuttering usually forces a person to be shy, passive, eager to please, and come up with weired reasons for their erratic speaking like hand gestures, random silence, binge drinking, and swear words (which like being alone or dogs, for some reason never cause a stutter).
 It's entirely possible Charles' relationship with Parliament was so bad because he simply didn't want to talk with them.
 Not that he would ever admit he had a impediment.
 After all, he was a king!

 I know this all because luckily enough (kidding) I have the same affliction as Charles.
 It was the reason I got a job in a car insurance claim department.
 After a vice president at an old company secretly told my supervisor I wasn't allowed to talk to customers, for fear of embarrasing the company, I was like shit I guess I don't have this damn gremlin under control.
 I wasn't even that mad about it (although I was that it was an open secret for over a year).
 I never told anyone I had the impediment, so despite therapy as a kid, it was obviously still a problem.